Pathoschild/smapi-mod-dump/source/~AairTheGreat/Better Train Loot/README.md

 Maximum treasure from each train.
 The amount is still random but there is not limit on the amount.
 - Default Value: false
 #### showTrainIsComingMessage
-Shows the message when a train is passing thru the valley.
+Shows/hides the message when a train is passing thru the valley and you are not in the desert.
 - Default Value: true
+#### showDesertTrainIsComingMessage
+Shows/hides the message when a train is passing thru the valley while you are in the desert.
+- Default Value: true
 #### enableTrainWhistle
+When the train comes thru the valley and you are not in the desert, does it make a sound?
+- Default Value: true
+#### enableTrainWhistle
-When the train comes thru the valley, does it make a sound?
+When the train comes thru the valley and you are in the desert, does it make a sound?
 - Default Value: true
 #### baseChancePercent
 What is the chance to get something from a train.
 The player's daily luck does factor into this.